ccollicutt/ccollicutt.github.io/_posts/2017-06-05-docker-private-registry-with-ssl.md

 DNS.1 = ca.example.com
 ```

-Next I also created a `server.conf`.
+Next I also created a `server.conf` OpenSSL config file.
 You will want to change the CN and IP.1 or DNS.1.
 I am using an IP.

 ```
 [req]